CyberKnight00/RainbowHash/README.md

 	RainbowHash Supports multiple Hash Such as md5, sha1, sha223, sha3_384, blake2s, blake2b, sha384, sha3_224, sha512, sha256, sha3_256, ntlm.
 	It Generates Rainbow Table and build a Sqlite3 Database in Current Directory and Match Hash With Rainbow Table Hashes.
 	RainbowHash also Supports Prepend and Append Salt Value.
-	RainbowHash can be used as Intractive Mode awa Single Lineer command RainbowHash directly recover Matched Hash from Rainbow Table Database whis is created inside Local Directory (easy to share)
+	RainbowHash can be used as Interactive Mode awa Single Lineer command RainbowHash directly recover Matched Hash from Rainbow Table Database which is created inside Local Directory (easy to share)

-	No need to Specify Hash Alogorithem type.
+	No need to Specify Hash Alogorithm type.
 	No need to Make Rainbow table of same word or file anymore.

 # Usage
-# Intractive Mode Usage
+# Interactive Mode Usage

 	root@CK00:~/RainbowHash# python3.7 RainbowHash.py